Upgrade your browser to improve your experience. See recommended browsers

 “Giving is not something people have traditionally talked about at work or with their kids at the dinner table,” says Ellen Remmer, co-managing partner of The Philanthropic Initiative.
 “It’s kind of a funny thing, though.
 Why not?
 Why not sit down with your friends and talk about how you want to contribute to the world?”
 That may be why she finds that one of the most eye-opening experiences for her clients is learning what they can gain by engaging with others, including their own families.

 We don’t have a way of talking about philanthropy with each other without making people feel like a target.
 People often think, “Oh gosh, she’s going to fundraise for her whole organization,” instead of just having a conversation about how fascinating giving is.
-Another reason is because it might feel like they’re being smug or bragging.
-But because of that, we’re not exposed to the many different ways people approach charitable giving.
+Another reason is because it might feel as if they’re being smug or bragging.
+As a result, we’re not exposed to the many different ways in which people approach charitable giving.

 There’s value in just learning what other people are doing.
 It opens up your mind to the various options.
 I’ve seen this be an eye-opening moment when you just share with folks the different ways that donors can be highly effective.
 They may see that someone has taken more of a problem-solving approach or a campaign approach.
 It can be very exciting and inspiring to talk to somebody who is doing something with a modest amount of money and just hearing about others down in the trenches.

 Whatever the family decides to do, the focus should be on philanthropic impact and developing pride in what you do as a family.
 It’s about, “Oh my gosh, together we did this.”
-However, it depends on the culture of the family.
+However, what you choose to do depends on the culture of the family.
 If the culture of the family is very much about individual self-reliance and less about collaboration and togetherness, maybe doing a matching-gift program with the kids makes more sense—each person can direct his or her giving, but everyone participates.
 If the family culture is more about togetherness, maybe doing a project together or volunteering will work best.